wrightaprilm/treesiftr/paper.md

 phylogeny estimation is also provided.
 This is an example of a lecture that could be used to explain the terminology presented in the worksheets.
 It is not necessary to use these particular slides for the activity to function.

-If using the GUI version of the software, the students will be applying the skill of scoring a tree under the maximum parsimony tree estimation criterion, and they will explain how different phylogenetic terms (such as monophyly, reversal, and autapomorphy) relate to the representation of evolutionary history on a phylogenetic tree.
-This module also includes several theoretical questions on phylogenetics, such as explaining the difference  between two different optimality criteria (maximum parsimony and maximum likelihood) for constructing phylogenetic trees.
-The RStudio activities share these objectives, but students will also practice using functions to read phylogenetic data, subsetting vectors and matrices of data, and changing the arguments to functions to achieve a desired behavior.
-The advanced activity does not teach students to program in R. I recommend that users of this activity are familiar with object assignments, vectors, functions, and dataframes prior to beginning the 02-treesiftr-advanced activity.

 # References